Pinoccio/pinoccio-db/README.md

 set properties in the scout-data object

 #### deleteScout(troop,id,cb)
-inserts a tombstone record for this scout so it;s data and events will no longer stream as a result from commands.
+inserts a tombstone record for this scout so it's data and events will no longer stream as a result from commands.

 #### sync(options)
 stream the current known state of your troops and the changes to that state as they happen.